 Research Center for Advanced Manufacturing.
 RCAM provides the intellectual foundation for industry to collaborate with faculty and students to resolve generic, long-range challenges, thereby producing the knowledge base for steady advances in technology and their speedy transition to the marketplace.

-National Science Foundation Industry/University Cooperative Research Center for Lasers and Plasmas for Advanced Manufacturing.
-CLAM addresses a number of research and development issues related to laser/plasma-aided manufacturing processes.
+Center for Laser-aided Manufacturing.
+CLAM addresses a number of research and development issues related to laser-aided intelligent manufacturing processes.